369Martin369/vorto/tutorials/tutorial_getting_started_with_boschiotsuite.md

 1. Create a very simple Information Model, describing a few properties of the device and publish the model to the Vorto Repository
 2. Register a specific device by creating a new thing in Bosch IoT Things Service
 3. Generate a Python Code that sends telemetry device data to the thing in the Bosch IoT Suite via MQTT
-4. Generate an AngularJS / SpringBoot Java Application that consumes thing data from Bosch IoT Things and displays the data in a User Interface

 ## Prerequisite

-- You have successfully booked the following services:
+- [Book](https://www.bosch-iot-suite.com) the following Bosch IoT Suite services :
-	- Bosch IoT Things Service
+	- Bosch IoT Hub
-	- Bosch IoT Permissions Service
+	- Bosch IoT Things

 ## Steps

 ### 1. Create a simple Information Model for a device

-- Open the [Bosch IoT Suite Developer Console](https://console.bosch-iot-suite.com) and log in with your Bosch IoT Permissions credentials.
+- Open the [Bosch IoT Suite Developer Console](https://console.bosch-iot-suite.com) and log in with your Bosch ID.
 - Select **Connect device** in the home screen

 <img src="./images/gettingstarted_bosch/console_home.png" width="70%">